silent-code/RoboND-Kinematics-Project/writeup_template.md

 5->6 | -90 | 0 | 0 | q6
 6->EE | 0 | 0 | .303 | 0

-#### 2. Using the DH parameter above, we can create individual transformation matrices about each joint.
+#### 2. Using the DH parameters above, we can create individual transformation matrices about each joint.
 The individual joint transforms with the DH parameter substitutions are as follows:

 T0_1 = [[cos(q1) -sin(q1) 0 0] <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[sin(q1) cos(q1) 0 0] <br>